Nesim0/Web-Scraping-with-Scrapy/README.md

 # Web-Scraping-with-Scrapy
+## Project Overview

-This project is developed to automatically collect data from the target site using Scrapy.
+This project utilizes Scrapy to automatically collect data about books from a specified website.
+The main objective is to extract the following information:

+- **Book Title**: The title of the book.
+- **Author**: The author of the book.
+- **Publisher**: The publisher of the book.